Saturday 23 February - Sunday 9 June

 Prior to attending our Permaculture design course (Building sustainable communities), you'll need to have completed an introduction to permaculture course, either Brighton Permaculture Trust's 2-day Introduction to Permaculture course or an equivalent course elsewhere.
 Please do not reserve a place unless you have attended or have booked a place on an introduction to permaculture course that runs before the start of the course.
 This course is open to anyone aged 16 or over.

-The Mar-Jun 2018 course will be held on the following days:
+The Feb-Jun 2019 course will be held on the following days:

-Saturday 10 March - Green Architecture Day 2018
+Saturday 30 March - Green Architecture Day 2019 (provisional date)

 Most days will run from 10am to 5pm.
 We ask that you aim to arrive at 9.30-9.45am for a prompt start and allow 30 mins flexibility at the end.
 Venues will vary, so you need to leave time for travelling.
 Everyone is encouraged to organise lift-sharing arrangements.